 Other books in this series include Wait For Signs

-Other books by this author include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact
+Other books by this author which I have reviewed include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact

 Tenth in the Walt Longmire mystery series set in Wyoming and revolving around Walt, a sheriff with a laconic attitude.
 If you’re interested, there is a chronological listing of the Walt Longmire books on my website.

 In 2015, Any Other Name was nominated for the Spur Award for Best Western Contemporary Novel.

 I can’t help it.
 I love Walt’s laidback style, his adherence to what’s right, and his tenacity all rolled into one easygoing but observant man.
 Everyone is important to him, no matter their job or status.
 A fact Cady doesn’t always appreciate.
 Although, Walt always chasing off into the stupidest situations to chase bad guys really ticks me off.
 No equipment, no back up, no clothes, no communications.
 I suspect, ahem, that any cop pulling Walt’s stunts would be reprimanded big time.